Have You Entered Into A Tax Avoidance scheme?

 Code of Practice 8 investigations look into accusations of avoiding tax with the view to claw back any monies lost to the Exchequer.

-If you have used or are using a scheme to avoid tax a whether you consider it a legal tax avoidance scheme or not, you should ring one of our specialists NOW.
+If you have used or are using a scheme to avoid paying tax a whether you consider it a legal tax avoidance scheme or not, you should ring one of our experts NOW.

-HMRC investigations are lengthy and stressful experiences, and these investigations are no different.
+HMRC tax investigations are lengthy and stressful experiences, and these investigations are no different.

 The Anti-Avoidance Group at HMRC will close down ‘legal’ loopholes and pass any information they have about people using these schemes onto their specialist department.

 Inheritance tax is due when a person’s estate, including their property, possessions and money, is worth more than £325,000 when they die.
-It is generally the responsibility of the executor or administrator of the deceased person will to pay any tax, at a rate of 40%, due from the person’s estate.
+It is generally the responsibility of the executor or administrator of the deceased person’s will to pay any tax.
+This will be at a rate of 40% taken from the person’s estate.

 However, in order to avoid this, a number of complex schemes were created such as the home loan and double trust schemes.